Pretty maple twist rolls, filled with a maple syrup and walnut filling and twisted into a fun and pretty shape!

 Get the Recipe: Maple Twist Rolls

-Lovely maple twist rolls, filled with a maple syrup and walnut filling and twisted into pretty buns.
+Lovely maple twist rolls, filled with a maple syrup and walnut filling and twisted into pretty rolls.

 5 stars from 5 ratings